qfpl/blog/content/posts/fp-in-csharp.md

 #### optional values

-The optional data type, sometimes called maybe, has seen a lot of discussion in recent years.
+The `Optional` data type, sometimes called `Maybe`, has seen a lot of discussion in recent years.
 It can be thought of intuitively as *a list with a maximum length of 1*.
 In other words, it has either 0 elements or it has 1 element.

 In practical application, it can be thought of as a replacement for `null`.
 For example, instead of your methods returning `Bobble` which might be `null`, we instead return *a list of 0 or 1 `Bobble`s*.